-Apple Inc. is an American multinational technology company specializing in consumer electronics, software, and online services.
-Let us see the overview of Apple before moving on to Apple Mission Statement.
+Apple Inc. is an American multinational technology company specializing in consumer electronics, software and online services.
+Let us take a look at the detailed overview of Apple before moving on to the Apple Mission Statement and Vision Mission Statement.

 Overview of Apple Inc.

 In August 2018, Apple became the first publicly traded U.S. company to be valued at more than $1 trillion, $2 trillion in August 2020, and most recently $3 trillion in January 2022.
-The company is sometimes criticized for its contractors’ labor practices, environmental practices, and business ethics, including anti-competitive practices and materials sourcing.
-Nevertheless, the company enjoys high brand loyalty and is ranked as one of the most valuable brands in the world.
+The company has come under criticism for its contractors’ labor practices, environmental practices and business ethics, including anti-competitive practices and materials sourcing.
+Yet the company has a large following and enjoys a high level of brand loyalty.
+It is ranked as one of the most valuable brands in the world.

 Apple Mission Statement